youseedk/dna/src/docs/03-Code Guidelines/03-HTML-Guidelines.md

 ## Indentation

 Indent by 4 spaces at all time.
 Don’t use tabs or mix tabs and spaces for indentation.
+Plese note that this rule does not apply for HTML used inside .js or .jsx files.
+Here you should follow the JS linting rules.

 **Bad example**